Feedback-MPPI: Fast Sampling-Based MPC via Rollout Differentiation -- Adios low-level controllers: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this letter, we introduced a way to efficiently compute an approximation of the sampling-based MPPI predictive control method in the form of linear feedback gains.
 This has allowed to extend the typical paradigm used in DDP-like and gradient-based methods for producing high-frequency MPC actions through the use of Riccati gains.
 The effectiveness of the method has been demonstrated on two robotic platforms, a legged robot and an aerial vehicle, through simulations and experiments.
 Results show that, similarly to related works, introducing such high-frequency MPPI approximation provides a benefit over plain MPPI, even when accounting for the higher computational cost.
-This development paves the way to several possible advancements in sampling-based MPC where such gains could be embedded, such as sensitivity-based robust MPC \cite{Belvedere2025}, reinforcement learning \cite{Zanon_Gros_2021}, and data augmentation for sample efficient learning \cite{Tagliabue_How_2024}.
-Moreover, future work will also explore more in detail computational aspects to streamline the gains calculation, for instance by optimizing the backpropagation or by further leveraging parallelization, and the application to simulation-based rollouts \cite{Pezzato_2025} through Mujoco MJX.
+This development paves the way to several possible advancements in sampling-based MPC where such gains could be embedded, such as sensitivity-based robust MPC \cite{Belvedere2025}, safe reinforcement learning \cite{Zanon_Gros_2021}, and data augmentation for sample efficient learning \cite{Tagliabue_How_2024}.
+Furthermore, future research will delve into computational aspects to streamline the gains calculation, for instance, optimizing the backpropagation process or further leveraging parallelization.
+Additionally, techniques to incorporate inequality constraints into the gains calculation will be investigated.